Ontraport/PilotPress/readme.txt

 If you have Pilotpress installed, you can create a new page and simply enter "[login_page]" (excluding quotes) and that page will then have a login box for users to use.

 == Changelog ==

+= 1.8.6 =
+* Convert Tracking script to use the one served by our CDN... improves speed

+= 1.8.5 =
+* Fixed various notices and added custom filters to override routeable pages returned by PilotPress

+= 1.8.4 =
+* Adds PilotPress functionality to ONTRApages custom post types
+* Fixed issue with nested shortcodes not populating pilotpress_field shortcodes

+= 1.8.3 =
+* Fixed issue with the password reset email sending to the user every time they logged in.

+= 1.8.2 =
+* Reduced the api calls needed for PilotPress every page load for logged out users.

+= 1.8.1 =
+* Added new PilotPress text widget to allow merge codes to merge easily and without any extra modifications to your theme.

+= 1.8.0 =
+* Decreased page load times and login times dramatically by defferring several database calls to only when you need them instead of every page load.
+* Fixed issue with ONTRAPORT merge codes not merging properly when the name had html entitites.
+* Fixed issue with the Customer Center not properly displaying after closing the browser and you logged in through the Remember Me option.

+= 1.7.7 =
+* Fixed session not allowing customer center to show properly if browser was closed and re-opened.

+= 1.7.6 =
+* Fixed tracking.js not using the 3.0 tracking domain when necessary.

+= 1.7.5 =
+* Fixed issue from last release that did not properly show membership levels meta box when creating a new page/post

 = 1.7.4 =
 * Fixed issue where admin user could not connect to the Pilotpress API